Candles (trade-based OHLCV)

 question, slug, outcome, condition_id, and image are pulled from our market index.
 Returned alongside the candles so a chart can render header metadata in one round trip.

-pagination.older_end_ts.
+Each response includespagination.older_end_ts.
 Pass that as anchor_ts to fetch the previous window.

-direction=after to walk forward from a specific timestamp.
+Usedirection=after to walk forward from a specific timestamp.

-gap_fill=true to fill them with flat carry-forward candles for charting libraries that expect a continuous time axis.
+By default, buckets with zero trades are simply absent from the response.
+Setgap_fill=true to fill them with flat carry-forward candles for charting libraries that expect a continuous time axis.

 | Status | Response | Condition |